photoprism/photoprism-docs/docs/user-guide/index.md

 In addition, [sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.

 We'll do our best to answer all your questions.
 In return, we ask you to [back us](../funding.md) on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism).
 Think of "free software" as in "free speech," not as in "free beer".
-Thank you! 💜
+Thank you!

-!!! example ""
+!!! info ""
-    **We kindly ask you not to report bugs via GitHub Issues unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in the app.**
+    We kindly ask you not to report bugs via *GitHub Issues* unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in the app.
     [Contact us](https://photoprism.app/contact) or [a community member](https://github.com/photoprism/photoprism/discussions)
     if you need help, it could be a local configuration problem, or a misunderstanding in how the software works.